1969 Hardie-Ferodo 500

 The 1969 Hardie-Ferodo 500 was the tenth running of the Bathurst 500 production car race.
 It was held on 5 October 1969 at the Mount Panorama Circuit just outside Bathurst in New South Wales, Australia.
-Cars competed in five classes based on purchase price (Australian dollars) of the vehicle.
+Cars competed in five classes based on the purchase price in Australian dollars of the vehicle.

-The race was won by the newly formed Holden Dealer Team with Colin Bond and Tony Roberts with teammates Peter Brock and Des West finishing third in their Holden Monaro GTS350's, with the team's third car finishing sixth.
-In between them in second position was defending race winners Bruce McPhee and his single-lap co-driver Barry Mulholland driving a Phase 1 Ford Falcon GTHO.
-McPhee and Mulholland, who had won in 1968 driving the Holden Monaro GTS327, had originally intended to race a Monaro 350 in 1969 but after receiving no help from Holden, instead decided to race one of the new Falcons.
+The race was dominated by the newly formed Holden Dealer Team fielding three Holden Monaro GTS350s, with Colin Bond and Tony Roberts taking the chequered flag; teammates Peter Brock and Des West finished third and the team's third car finished sixth.
+In second position were the previous year’s race winners Bruce McPhee and his single-lap co-driver Barry Mulholland, driving a Ford Falcon GTHO.
+McPhee and Mulholland, who had won the 1968 race driving a Holden Monaro GTS327, had originally intended to race a Monaro 350 in 1969 but after receiving no help from Holden, instead decided to race one of the new Falcons.

-Peter Brock and Melbourne based Canadian Allan Moffat made their Bathurst débuts in the race.
-Brock with Harry Firth's Holden Dealer Team, and Moffat driving a works Falcon GTHO with Alan Hamilton.
+Brock and Melbourne based Canadian Allan Moffat made their Bathurst débuts in the race; Brock with Harry Firth's Holden Dealer Team, and Moffat driving a works Falcon GTHO with Alan Hamilton.
 Between them, Brock and Moffat would go on to win 13 of the next 17 Bathurst 500/1000s (until 1987), with Brock winning a record nine times (all for Holden), and Moffat winning four times for Ford.